LeesinYii/fixhub/README.md

+# Piplin
-# Piplin (pronounced /ˈpaɪpˌlaɪn/) is a hosted continuous integration and deployment system, intended to automatically build, test, and deploy your project over the web.
+Piplin (pronounced /ˈpaɪpˌlaɪn/) is a hosted continuous integration and deployment system, intended to automatically build, test, and deploy your project over the web.